Statistically, one person is killed every 16 minutes in the United States due to a semi-related accident.

 - Blind spots.
 In 14 percent of the accidents, drivers failed to ensure that other vehicles were not in their blind spots before making a move.

-- Driver fatigue.
+- Truck Driver fatigue.
 While drivers often drive longer hours than recommended, driver fatigue played a role in just 13 percent of accidents.
 According to the U.S. National Highway Traffic Safety Administration, 240,000 vehicle accidents a year are caused by driver fatigue, which leads to slower response times and can cause drivers to fall asleep at the wheel.

 - Lax safety measures.
 In 9 percent of accidents, drivers failed to use turn signals.